harshrohit/articles/LLM_thinking.md

 # The Day "Just Ask ChatGPT" Became the Only Answer

-Recently, I need to do write some query to compare the data on the Google BigQuery.
+Recently, I need to write some query to pull the data on the BigQuery.

 A couple of years back, I would have gone to Google, searched by the error, read the schema guide or may be pinged a teammate for help.